amazon-gamelift/amazon-gamelift-toolkit/development-instance-with-amazon-gamelift-anywhere-and-gamelift-agent/README.md

 The script will perform the following steps:

 1. It validates that you have the necessary tooling installed, and that the S3 bucket you used is available or already owned by you
-2. It downloads the [Amazon GameLift Agent](https://github.com/aws/amazon-gamelift-agent), builds it, and then uploads to the S3 Bucket
+2. It downloads the [Amazon GameLift Servers Agent](https://github.com/aws/amazon-gamelift-agent), builds it, and then uploads to the S3 Bucket
 3. It uploads the prebuilt [sample game server](https://github.com/aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/tree/main/BackendFeatures/AmazonGameLiftIntegration/SimpleServer) to the S3 Bucket
-4. It creates an Amazon GameLift Anywhere location, as well as a GameLift Anywhere Fleet that is configured to run exactly one game server process with the binary name of the sample server
+4. It creates an Amazon GameLift Servers Anywhere location, as well as a GameLift Anywhere Fleet that is configured to run exactly one game server process with the binary name of the sample server
 5. It creates and Amazon EC2 instance to host the agent, together with all other required resources
 6. It runs and AWS Systems Manager Run Command to configure the EC2 instance with Amazon CloudWatch Agent for realtime logs, and deploys the agent and the build from S3 to the instance.
 It then starts the agent which will then start the game session.

 The key resources this script deploys include:

-* *Amazon S3 Bucket* for hosting your game server build and the Amazon GameLift Agent
+* *Amazon S3 Bucket* for hosting your game server build and the Amazon GameLift Servers Agent
-* *Amazon EC2 Instance* that runs the Amazon GameLift Agent and the game server processes
+* *Amazon EC2 Instance* that runs the Amazon GameLift Servers Agent and the game server processes
 * *Amazon EC2 Security Group* to allow inbound traffic
 * *AWS IAM role* for the EC2 instance that allows it to access the required AWS services
-* *Amazon GameLift Anywhere Fleet and Custom Location* that our game server processes register to for game session creation
+* *Amazon GameLift Servers Anywhere Fleet and Custom Location* that our game server processes register to for game session creation

-The script also utilizes the prebuilt sample server from the [Amazon GameLift Integration guidance](https://github.com/aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/tree/main/BackendFeatures/AmazonGameLiftIntegration).
+The script also utilizes the prebuilt sample server from the [Amazon GameLift Servers Integration guidance](https://github.com/aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/tree/main/BackendFeatures/AmazonGameLiftIntegration).
 You can replace this with your own game server that integrates with Amazon GameLift Server SDK.

 If you run this script multiple times, it will avoid deploying the resources multiple times by checking if they exist first.
 It will however always do a new deployment through the SSM Run Command in the end.
 See [Customizing the configuration to your own needs](#customizing-the-configuration-to-your-own-needs) and [Deploying an updated version of the game server](#deploying-an-updated-version-of-the-game-server) for details on how to customize the solution for your own game server needs and how to deploy new versions without running the full script.